And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 He comes out and lies about what happens in there.

-Uh he caused the whole thing to fall apart.
+He caused the whole thing to fall apart.

-The great unifier, the great messiah, the great community organizer, couldn't organize diddly squat in the cabinet room yesterday.
+The great unifier, the great Messiah, the great community organizer couldn't organize, diddly squat in the cabinet room yesterday.

-I think uh what we learned, the insertion of presidential politics.
+What we learned, the insertion of presidential politics.

-I think Harry Reed is unstable.
+I think Harry Reid is unstable.

 Among all the other things that he is.

-Now here's Harry Reid.
+Now, here's Harry Reid.

 We got a deal.

-We don't need the president involved, we don't need anybody involved.
+We don't need the president involved.

-We we can handle this.
+We can handle this.

 This is September 26th.